Kemi Badenoch Open Letter

 - Domestic Abuse – this is a social issue which affects men, women and children.
 There has to be a socially inclusive approach whereby all victims receive help regardless of gender, race or sexual orientation.
 In the case of men and their children, little support is available for them which goes against all equality and human rights standards.
 This must be remedied.

 - Court anonymity and false allegations – Under current legislation and practice too many people, later to be found innocent are convicted by public opinion as soon as they are arrested or even questioned.
-False allegations like these could have a direct impact on a man’s ability to care for his children, it could wreck his marriage, lose his job and result in his suicide.
+False allegations like these could have a direct impact on a man’s ability to care for his children, it could wreck his marriage, cause him to lose his job and result in his suicide.
 All too often false allegations can lead to rumours and before a man knows it, he is also fighting for his reputation to clear his name.

 - Homelessness – 83% are men.